hkrewson/carbon/README.md

 Connection types known to carbon include: u (USB), 4 (FW400), 8 (FW800), e (Ethernet), t (Thunderbolt).
 Carbon uses this and some data derived from real world data transfer tests to determine a rough estimated time of completion.
-Since my original use scenario was to copy data from corrupted drives/folders, these time estimates longer than would be expected from a drive in good health.
+Since my original use scenario was to copy data from corrupted drives/folders, these time estimates are longer than would be expected from a drive in good health.

 Copying data from the internal drive to an external USB drive named "Backup":